 Academic advising is the foundation upon which a student develops his or her academic program.
 Through academic advising, students identify and explore the educational opportunities available at Salem State.
 Meeting regularly with an advisor, students plan their programs, complete degree requirements and benefit from a mentor/mentee relationship with a member of the faculty or the academic advising center professional staff.

 Learning Commons, first floor

-Please note: All day students are assigned to a faculty advisor within thier major program, this information can be found your Navigator account; Student Home>Academic Home>View my advisor.
+Please note: All day students are assigned to a faculty advisor within their major program, this information can be found in your Navigator account; Quick Links>View my advisor.

 If you need additional assistance and your faculty advisor is not available, students could also meet with a knowledgable staff member in the academic advising office.
-Appointments are strongly encouraged, please refer to the advisor-student assignments below:
+Appointments are strongly encouraged, please refer to the advisor-student assignments below (subject to change):

 Syllabus Overview [Word doc] (all students)